g-erson/MatchiServer/readme.md

 ### Create user
-HTTP POST request to the resource /api/users containing json content body with the keys 'firstname', 'lastname' and optionally 'email'.
+HTTP POST request to the resource /api/users containing json content body with the keys 'firstname', 'lastname', 'facebookid', and optionally 'email'.
 The server shall return json with the keys 'user_id' and 'AuthToken'.

 ### Get user